The Pyramid Complex of King Sahura- Protection, Restoration and Documentation

 Conservation efforts carried out to protect and prevent the pyramid's further collapse.

-In 2019, the Archaeological Endowment Fund (AEF) of the American Research Centre in Egypt (ARCE) funded the conservation project for the interior compartments of the pyramid complex of Sahura at Abusir.
+In 2019, the Antiquities Endowment Fund (AEF) of the American Research Centre in Egypt (ARCE) funded the conservation project for the interior compartments of the pyramid complex of Sahura at Abusir.
 The major focus if the work was on cleaning the interior rooms as well as consolidating and restoring the pyramid substructure in order to prevent further collapse and to protect the pyramid.

 The pyramid of Sahura was first investigated by John Perring, who was the only one who was able to break off and clean the entrance as well as the descending access passage.
 The burial chamber was very badly damaged by the stonecutters, and it is not even clear if it is comprised of one or two rooms.
 Perring found a single fragment of basalt, thinking that it belonged to the king’s sarcophagus.
 Interestingly, in the northeastern part of the eastern wall of the burial chamber, Perring discovered a low passageway, indicated as “C” on his plan.
 He suggested that this could lead to a magazine area, however, the corridor was full of rubble or waste and he did not attempt to entre it.
 Due to the bad state of preservation in the interior compartment of the pyramid, precise reconstruction of the substructure‘s plan was impossible.